Multi-Task Learning for High-Dimensional Regression with Many Weak Instruments: Discussion

 \section{Discussion}

-Many problems in causal inference and missing or coarsened data require first-step estimation of possibly infinite-dimensional nuisance parameters, and flexible, data-adaptive estimation of the nuisance parameters anchored by semiparametric efficiency theory has emerged as one of the leading methods in recent years.
-The proposed debiased CUE extends the framework to an alternative, many weak IVs asymptotic regime, in which the number of IVs can diverge with sample size while identification shrinks.
-This type of asymptotics is useful as an approximation in applications with many weak IVs, but with sample size still quite large relative to the number of IVs, which are becoming increasingly prevalent in the age of big data.
-For example, besides the motivating study of \cite{angrist1991does}, such applications are also common in the health sciences with advances in genotyping technology and large biobanks \citep{davies2015many}.

-In closing, we outline some limitations and avenues for future work.
-While we have considered a univariate treatment, the framework can be extended to incorporate the additive causal effects of $J> 1$ treatments with different degrees of identification.
-In this case, the first-order debiased CUE conditions ${\partial \hat{Q}(\hat{\beta})}/{\partial \beta_j}=0$, $j=1,...,J$, can be analyzed separately.
-While PLM is most suitable for continuous outcomes, it is of interest to extend the framework to nonlinear moments which accommodate binary, count and survival outcomes.
-In addition, semiparametric efficiency under the PLM with endogeneity and many weak IVs asymptotics appears to be an open problem, which we hope to investigate in future research.
-It will also be of interest to investigate the use of negative controls under the proposed framework to mitigate unmeasured confounding and identify causal effects, which has gained increasing recognition and popularity in recent years \citep{miao2017invited,shi2020multiply, tchetgen2024introduction,cui2024semiparametric}.
+Many problems in causal inference and missing or coarsened data require first-step estimation of possibly infinite-dimensional nuisance parameters, and regularized estimation in high-dimensional settings anchored by semiparametric efficiency theory has emerged as one of the leading methods in recent years.
+In this paper, we extend the framework to the many weak IVs asymptotic regime, in which the number of IVs can diverge with sample size while identification shrinks.
+We outline some limitations and avenues for future work.
+While we have considered a univariate treatment, the framework can be extended to incorporate the additive causal effects of multiple treatments.
+It is also of interest to investigate nonlinear moments which accommodate binary, count and survival outcomes.
+In addition, semiparametric efficiency for the many weak IVs asymptotic regime appears to be an open problem, which we hope to investigate in future research.